siralexeu/blackjack-game/README.md

 ## 🎮 How to Play

-Open [link](https://siralexeu.github.io/blackjack-game/) in your browser to start playing.
+Open [this link](https://siralexeu.github.io/blackjack-game/) in your browser to start playing.